What is the anaerobic threshold and why should you care?

-Well, it probably hurts and burns a little, but it shouldn’t be completely uncomfortable.
+It probably hurts and burns a little, but it shouldn’t be completely uncomfortable.
 If you’ve ever done a track workout – say 400-meter repeats – you’ve probably gotten into the anaerobic zone on each repeat.
 You feel it when you’re breathing heavily, can feel a pronounced heartbeat, are slightly gasping for air, and can’t carry on a conversation.

 Even as you get fitter, you’ll still find yourself gasping for air during your track workouts – but you’ll probably be shaving a few seconds off each repeat.
-So as the effort stays consistent, your performance increases.
+So, as the effort stays consistent, your performance increases.
 (That means it’s working!)

 “It’s important for athletes to understand aerobic and anaerobic energy systems,” says Varriale.
 “The aerobic energy system gives you more long-lasting energy because it burns predominantly fat stores.
 So for endurance athletes, it’s an important system to train.
 But the anaerobic energy system can produce energy more quickly, and allows us to exercise at higher intensities, so that’s crucial, too.”

 In other words, make sure your training plan includes high-intensity intervals, steady-state workouts, and rest days to recover from both.
 Because slow, steady, fast, and recovered are what work together to improve your fitness – or win the race, if that’s what you’re aiming for.